Aymara language: Etymology

-The ethnonym "Aymara" may be ultimately derived from the name of some group occupying the southern part of what is now the Quechua speaking area of Apurímac.
+The ethnonym "Aymara" may come from the name of a group in the southern part of what is now the Quechua speaking area of Apurímac.
 Regardless, the use of the word "Aymara" as a label for this people was standard practice as early as 1567, as evident from Garci Diez de San Miguel's report of his inspection of the province of Chucuito (1567, 14; cited in Lafaye 1964).
 In this document, he uses the term aymaraes to refer to the people.
 The language was then called Colla.
 It is believed that Colla was the name of an Aymara nation at the time of conquest, and later was the southernmost region of the Inca empire Collasuyu.
-However, Cerrón Palomino disputes this claim and asserts that Colla were in fact Puquina speakers who were the rulers of Tiwanaku in the first and third centuries (2008:246).
+However, Cerrón Palomino disputes this and asserts that Colla were Puquina speakers who ruled Tiwanaku in the first and third centuries (2008:246).
 This hypothesis suggests that the linguistically-diverse area ruled by the Puquina came to adopt Aymara languages in their southern region.

-In any case, the use of "Aymara" to refer to the language may have first occurred in the works of the lawyer, magistrate and tax collector in Potosí and Cusco, Polo de Ondegardo.
-This man, who later assisted Viceroy Toledo in creating a system under which the indigenous population would be ruled for the next 200 years, wrote a report in 1559 entitled 'On the lineage of the Yncas and how they extended their conquests' in which he discusses land and taxation issues of the Aymara under the Inca empire.
+In any case, the use of "Aymara" for the language may have first occurred in the works of Polo de Ondegardo, a lawyer, magistrate and tax collector in Potosí and Cusco.
+Do Ondegardo, who later helped Viceroy Toledo to create the system under which the indigenous population would be ruled for the next 200 years, wrote a report in 1559 entitled 'On the lineage of the Yncas and how they extended their conquests' in which he discusses land and taxation issues of the Aymara under the Inca empire.

-More than a century passed before "Aymara" entered general usage to refer to the language spoken by the Aymara people (Briggs, 1976:14).
-In the meantime the Aymara language was referred to as "the language of the Colla".
+More than a century passed before "Aymara" entered general use to mean the language spoken by the Aymara people (Briggs, 1976:14).
+In the meantime the Aymara language was called "the language of the Colla".
 The best account of the history of Aymara is that of Cerrón-Palomino, who shows that the ethnonym Aymara, which came from the glottonym, is likely derived from the Quechuaized toponym ayma-ra-y 'place of communal property'.
 The entire history of this term is thoroughly outlined in his book, Voces del Ande (2008:19–32) and Lingüística Aimara.

 The suggestion that "Aymara" comes from the Aymara words "jaya" (ancient) and "mara" (year, time) is almost certainly a mistaken folk etymology.